 Taxpayers whose annual income does not exceed 50% of the amount of the basic allowance have to file a tax return only if losses are declared.
 Taxpayers having income only from a single employment are not required to file a tax return, if certain conditions are met.

 Tax losses generated from business activities and other independent professional activities may only be set off against income derived from those types of activity.
 Losses that cannot be set off may be carried forward.
-The standard carry-forward period is 4 years, and the losses must be carried forward evenly.
+The standard carry-forward period for pre-2020 tax losses is 4 years, and the losses must be carried forward evenly.